Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/Business logic vulnerabilities.md

  Notice That the price is negative like -100 so add some product and price is positive 100 so buy the product, This is Low-level logic flaw vulnerblity

+ ## 4. Inconsistent security controls

+ I found a Loging page but this loging page only for allow admin user like asif@admin.com email user, but i have gmail user like asif@gmail.com so

+ First reqester account is local user like asif@gmail.com secand update email fuction i am use a asif@admin.com so this email is update

+ ## This is Vulnerblity